smacz42/osc-weekly-rundown/README.md

 * Make a better solution to deal with PDFs.

 Questions or comments, please feel free to make an issue.
-The repo maintainers are @Nefari0uss and @oswlersw
+The repo maintainers are [Nefari0uss](https://github.com/Nefari0uss) and [LibreWulf](https://github.com/oslerw)